dlanza1/ExDeMon/README.md

 A general purpose metric monitor implemented with Apache Spark. [![Build Status](https://travis-ci.org/cerndb/ExDeMon.svg?branch=master)](https://travis-ci.org/cerndb/ExDeMon)

-Metrics can come from several sources like Kafka, results and notifications can be sunk to Elastic or any other system, new metrics can be defined combining other metrics, different analysis can be applied, notifications, configuration can be updated without restarting, it can detect missing metrics, ...
+Metrics can come from several sources like Kafka, results and actions can be sunk to Elastic or any other system, new metrics can be defined combining other metrics, different analysis can be applied, notifications, configuration can be updated without restarting, it can detect missing metrics, ...

 This tool was introduced at Spark Summit 2017 conference, you can watch the talk [here](https://www.youtube.com/watch?v=1IsMMmug5q0&feature=youtu.be&t=11m17s).

 [User's manual](doc/users-manual/users-manual.md)

 An example of a monitored metric can be observed in the following image.
 As it can be observed, thresholds around the value are calculated and statuses are generated if analyzed value exceed these limits.
-Notifications can be raised if certain statuses like error or warning are maintained during some time.
+Action can be triggered if certain statuses like error or warning are maintained during some time.

 ![Example of monitored metric](/doc/img/example-monitored-metric.png)